pachli/website/download.md

 # Previous releases

-Individual releases can also be downloaded from the [GitHub Release page](https://github.com/pachli/pachli-android/releases).
+Previous releases can be downloaded from the [GitHub Release page](https://github.com/pachli/pachli-android/releases).

 ---